hayanj/fyyur/README.md

 * ```bash export FLASK_ENV=development ``` this command will insure that we will be working in development mode, which will show us an interactive debugger in the console and resart the server whenever a change is made.
 * ```bash flask run ``` this command will start the application.

-The application is run on http://127.0.0.1:5000/ by default and is a proxy in the frontend configuration.
+The application is running on http://127.0.0.1:5000/ by default and is a proxy in the frontend configuration.

 #### Frontend